-Professional, management, and administrative expertise, advice, analysis, studies, or reports in areas such as: - program management, execution, and control; procurement management; employee training and development; payroll and finance administration; budget formulation and execution; cost and benefit analysis; economic and regulatory analysis; environmental analysis; management and organizational evaluation; staffing, workload and workflow analysis; conferences, seminars, and meetings; public events and writing; and expertise and analysis on the effectiveness, efficiency, or economy of management and general administrative operations and procedures.
+Professional, management, and administrative expertise, advice, analysis, studies, or reports in areas such as: program management, execution, and control; procurement management; employee training and development; payroll and finance administration; budget formulation and execution; cost and benefit analysis; economic and regulatory analysis; environmental analysis; management and organizational evaluation; staffing, workload and workflow analysis; conferences, seminars, and meetings; public events and writing; and expertise and analysis on the effectiveness, efficiency, or economy of management and general administrative operations and procedures.

 Note: Consistent with the definition of a service contract under "General Requirements" above, support services do not include contracts for leasing facilities or equipment, subscription services, commercial licensing agreements, or anything else furnishing an end item of supply rather than performing an identifiable task.
-Additionally, services subject to the Service Contract Act (e.g. janitorial, grounds maintenance, guard services, mail delivery, etc.) are not support services.
+Additionally, services subject to the Service Contract Act (e.g., janitorial, grounds maintenance, guard services, mail delivery, etc.) are not support services.
 Also excluded are services for direct support of FAA operations (e.g., telecommunications, flight services, satellite services, utilities, etc.).

-b.
-The entire service team (Contracting Officer (CO), Contracting Officer's Technical Representative (COTR), attorney, and program officials official should ensure:

-(1) There is a good business case, considering need, benefit, cost, and alternatives, for acquiring support services;

-(2) Support services do not overlap or duplicate services being acquired elsewhere in-the-FAA;

-(3) There is a solid, well-documented rationale for selecting the contractor; and c.
-When support services are obtained on a time and materials or labor hour basis, the Contracting OfficerCO and program official/COTR should ensure:

-(4) The FAA has the expertise to monitor the contractor's performance;

-(1) Statements of work -clearly define the expected outputs or objectives;

-(2) The contract or task includes only those labor categories necessary to achieve the required outputs, and the basis for selecting the labor categories is documented in the contract file;

-(3) The contract identifies specific education, experience, and other appropriate requirements for each labor category;

-(4) The solicitation requires the offeror to propose specific personnel for the labor categories, and to provide a resume for each proposed person.
-The solicitation may include a provision for submitting resumes within a reasonable time after contract award, subject to Contracting OfficerCO's approval of each proposed person.
-The provision should specify any costs incurred before approval of resumes may be disallowed if the Contracting OfficerCO determines a person's qualifications do not meet the terms and conditions of the contract;
+- b.
+Analysis and Rationale.
+The entire service team (Contracting Officer (CO), Contracting Officer's Representative (COR), attorney, and program official) should ensure: - (1) There is a good business case, considering need, benefit, cost, and alternatives, for acquiring support services: - (2) Support services do not overlap or duplicate services being acquired elsewhere in FAA; - (3) There is a solid, well-documented rationale for selecting the contractor; and - (4) The FAA has the expertise to monitor the contractor's performance. - c.
+Acquisition Strategy Review Board (ASRB).
+Support services expected to have a total estimated value greater than \$5 million require the review and approval process specified in the Acquisition Strategy Review Board (ASRB) Standard Operating Procedure. -The ASRB Standard Operating Procedure is located at the Acquisition & Contracting (AAQ) KSN site (FAA only).
+The ASRB process does not apply to support services to be awarded by the Aeronautical Center. - d.
+T&M/LH.
+When support services are obtained on a time and materials or labor hour basis, the CO and program official/COR should ensure: - (1) The statement of work clearly defines expected outputs or objectives; - (2) The contract or task includes only those labor categories necessary to achieve required outputs, and the basis for selecting the labor categories is documented in the contract file; - (3) The contract identifies specific education, experience, and other appropriate requirements for each labor category; - (4) The solicitation requires the offeror to propose specific personnel for the labor categories, and to provide a resume for each proposed person.
+The solicitation may include a provision for submitting resumes within a reasonable time after contract award, subject to CO's approval of each proposed person.
+The provision should specify any costs incurred before approval of resumes may be disallowed if the CO determines a person's qualifications do not meet the terms and conditions of the contract;